-The 2020 U.S. Census is an opportunity for all Alexandria residents to be counted.
-Learn how the City is working with the U.S. Census Bureau to get a complete count of the population with the establishment of the Alexandria Complete Count Committee, which will focus on engaging Alexandria communities that have historically been undercounted.
+The 2020 U.S. Census was an opportunity for all Alexandria residents to be counted.
+The City was notified by the U.S. Census Bureau that the Alexandria community achieved a complete count in the 2020 U.S. Census.
+Learn more about how the City and the Complete Count Committee worked with the U.S. Census Bureau to get a complete count of the city's population.

 This page contains information on residents’ age, race, ethnicity, national origin, disability status, and educational attainment.

 This page contains information on household composition, income and tenure.